 The activities are explained below.

-As usual with SEO, video optimization starts with a thorough keyword research.
+As usual with SEO, video optimisation starts with a thorough keyword research.
 Relevant keywords are mapped in this step.

 Another way is to search for long tail keywords.
 The autocomplete function of YouTube is used for this.
 This will find the keywords within YouTube.

-You have probably come across it; YouTube videos that appear in a normal Google search.
+You have probably come across it: YouTube videos that appear in a normal Google search.
 This form of traffic is called organic traffic.
-That's why collecting and optimizing your videos for these keywords significantly increases your chances of ranking high in Google's organic search results.
+That's why collecting and optimising your videos for these keywords significantly increases your chances of ranking high in Google's organic search results.